tessercat/daoistic-book/daodejing/20/english.md

 Good and evil,
 how are they the same?

-Be it resolved that what some people consider sacred should not be used to demonize others.
+Be it resolved that what some hold sacred shouldn't demonize others.

 They were so enthusiastic,
 even before it started.